suikan4github/kaiten-yaki/ubuntu_en.md

 This is a script corrections to help the installation of Ubuntu with the full disc encryption.
 These scripts are designed to achieve followings :
 - Using Ubiquity installer, for the ease of install.
-- Install to the UEFI firmware system.
+- Install to the UEFI/BIOS firmware system.
 - Install Ubuntu to the LVM/LUKS volume.
-- /boot is installed in to the same volume with /.
-Thus, grub is also encrypted.
+- The /boot is located in the same volume with the "/".
+Thus, /boot is also encrypted.
-- The swap volume is created inside encrypted volume.
+- The swap volume is located inside encrypted volume.
 - Support multi-boot installation.
 You can reserve certain encrypted volume space for the other distribution.

-By the configuration parameters, you can achieve these script to relatively wide configuration.
+By the configuration parameters, you can apply these scripts to relatively wide variation of the system.
-For example, you can configure the system to accept 2, 3 or 4 distribution in a HDD/SSD, as you want.
+For example, you can configure the system to accept 2, 3 or 4 distributions in a HDD/SSD, as you want.

-Following is the HDD/SSD partitioning plan of these script.
+Following is the HDD/SSD partitioning plan of these scripts.

 ![Partition Diagram](image/partition_diagram_0.png)

 While the EFI partition is depicted here, that is not needed if you install to the system with BIOS.
 This can be controllable from a parameter.
-Also, the size of the Linux / volume is configurable from a parameter.
+Also, the size of Linux "/" volume is configurable from a parameter.

-The volume group has only one physical volume.
+As depicted the LVM volume group has only one physical volume.

 # Test environment
 These scripts are tested with following environment.